anunknowperson/uws/README.md

 # Known problems
 - Divergence of edges in water surfaces.
 - Problems with filtering on High End shader.
-- There can be crashes on unsupported settings values.
 - Overall, there are some problems with shaders visual appereance.
+- There can be crashes on unsupported settings values. (easy)
-- Reflection Camera spam on each scene reopen in editor (easiest to fix).
+- Reflection Camera spam on each scene reopen in editor (easy).
-- For some reason, flowmap editing button is overriden by some editor actions.
+- For some reason, flowmap editing button is overriden by some editor actions. (easy)

 # Getting Started
 To get started with UWS, create UWS folder in your project Assets folder and clone repository content into it.